 The RANP meets the service needs of the cardiothoracic service in the Galway Clinic in the following manner.
 The RANP provides holistic, competent, comprehensive, coordinated care to the cardiac and thoracic surgical patient.
-This multi skilled practitioner is involved in patient care from pre-admission to post-discharge.
-Incorporated in this care is the management of an RANP led pre admission assessment clinic, assistance in the operating theatre with cardiac and thoracic surgical procedures, participation in post operative care, discharge of patients and post discharge follow up.
+This multi-skilled practitioner is involved in patient care from pre-admission to post-discharge.
+Incorporated in this care is the management of a RANP led pre-admission assessment clinic, assistance in the operating theatre with cardiac and thoracic surgical procedures, participation in postoperative care, discharge of patients and post-discharge follow up.

 Essential to the RANP role is the education of patients, and their families.
-The ANP plays a pivotal role within the multidisciplinary team and act as a liaison with Public Health Nurses (PHNs), General Practitioners (GPs), and all primary and secondary care givers associated with patient care.
+The ANP plays a pivotal role within the multidisciplinary team and acts as a liaison with Public Health Nurses (PHNs), General Practitioners (GPs), and all primary and secondary caregivers associated with patient care.
 Furthermore, the RANP improves and develops nursing practice by active involvement in developing the scope of nursing practice, education of colleagues, carrying out audit and conducting nursing research.

 Cardiology Clinical Nurse Specialist